SFETNI/PINNs_MPF--a-Physics-Informed-Neural-Network-for-Multi-Phase-Field-problems/README.md

 # PINNs-MPF
 These benchmarks in the current git are related to the article:

-PINNs-MPF: A Physics-Informed Neural Network Framework for Multi-Phase-Field Simulation of Interface Dynamics
+PINNs-MPF: A Physics-Informed Neural Network Framework for Multi-Phase-Field Simulation of Interface Dynamics (under considration by Journal of Computational Physics)

 ## Abstract
 We present an application of Physics-Informed Neural Networks (PINNs) to handle multi-phase-field (MPF) simulations of microstructure evolution.